funcompbio/practical1/practical1.md

 $ ls -F
 ```

-You should see a trailing slash character '/' right after the name of each file that is a
+You should see a trailing slash character `/` right after the name of each file that is a
-directory, i.e., you should find for instance 'practical1/'.
+directory, i.e., you should find for instance `practical1/`.

 # Using the online manual

-The Unix system an online manual pages for each of its commands that can be accessed through the
+The Unix system has online manual pages for each of its commands, which can be accessed through the
 command `man` giving as first argument the name of the command for which you want to read its manual
 page.
 For instance, try to access the manual page of the command `ls` by doing: